Nebo15/qbill.docs/source/index.md

 Authentication to the API is performed via [HTTP Basic Auth](http://en.wikipedia.org/wiki/Basic_access_authentication).
 Provide your API key as the basic auth username value.
 You do not need to provide a password.

 <aside class="warning">
 Your API keys carry all the privileges, so be sure to keep them secret!
 Do not share your secret API keys in publicly accessible areas such GitHub, client-side code, and so forth.
+Paranoid people even don't store it in the configuration files, by keeping them in [memcache](https://en.wikipedia.org/wiki/Memcached).
 </aside>

 ```curl